[Online training programme] Disarmament and non-proliferation of weapons of mass destructionPublished 14 September 2020

 Weapons of Mass Destruction have recently re-entered the international political stage.
-After many years in which there was relatively little attention for these weapons and the agreements dealing with them, chemical weapons were used in Syria, Malaysia and the United Kingdom, and nuclear weapons returned in political rhetoric and arms races as if the Cold War has never ended
+After many years in which there was relatively little attention for these weapons and the agreements dealing with them, chemical weapons were used in Syria, Malaysia and the United Kingdom, and nuclear weapons returned in political rhetoric and arms races as if the Cold War has never ended.
+There is an increasing demand for professionals in the field of Weapons of Mass Destruction (WMD) to tackle the challenges of today’s non-proliferation and disarmament agenda with a more integrated understanding of these issues.

 How should we understand and deal with these increasing international tensions surrounding arms control, non-proliferation, and disarmament?
 How are experts and practitioners in the field of (or related to WMD dealing with these issues?
 The annual training programme on disarmament and non-proliferation of weapons of mass destruction offers in-depth knowledge on this topic.